UGA Exchange Programs

 - UGA Independent Experience Programs

-Non-UGA ProgramsNon-UGA Programs are usually for-profit or non-profit organizations who provide education abroad opportunities in conjunction with universities around the world.
+Non-UGA ProgramsNon-UGA Programs are usually for-profit or non-profit organizations who provide study away opportunities in conjunction with universities around the world.

 - AIFS - American Institute for Foreign Study (internships available)

 - API - Academic Programs International (internships available)

 - CIEE - Council on International Education Exchange (internships and service-learning available)

 - CIS Abroad (internships available)